pramsey/crunchyblog/randomfuncs/index.md

 Some times the things you are trying to do randomly aren't numbers.
 How do you get a random entry out of a string?
 Or a random row from a table?

-We already saw how to get one-based integers from `random()` and we can apply that technique to the problem of pulling an entry from an array.
+We already saw how to get one-based integers from `random()` and we can apply that technique to the problem of pulling an entry from an array (since PostgreSQL array access is one-based).

 ```sql
 WITH f AS (